Nationally, annual electricity bills for SMEs consuming 20,000 kWh per annum increased by 18% ($1,050) between April 2022 and April 2023.

 Increases in energy costs can adversely impact all businesses, large or small, undermining their long-term profitability and contribution to the Australian economy.
-Energy Consumers Australia commends the attention that has been brought to bear in the Australian Competition and Consumer Commission’s Retail Electricity Pricing Inquiry on the unacceptable pressures facing Australian businesses and consumers as a result of the price increases over the past ten years.
+Australian businesses and consumers are facing increasing pressure as a result of the price increases over the past ten years.

 Through ongoing work on the SME retail tariff tracking project Energy Consumers Australia continues to build the evidence base of the costs facing small businesses, particularly those that are energy intensive and are unable to pass on those costs.
 As in other markets, for competition to be effective the transparency of information is an important tool so that consumers can participate with confidence.

 The analysis presented in this SME Retail Tariff Tracker project update report is based on available retail offers from April 2016 to April 2023.
 In order to make a national comparison of electricity and gas bills we have chosen a standard annual consumption level of 20,000 kilowatt hours for electricity and 100 gigajoules for gas, with the same rate charged for usage all day.